 At last, the old Tree spoke.
 “These revelations are far and beyond the scope of what I ever imagined could be, “ said the old Tree.
 The Compendium includes no confirmation of the Spirit Wall being permeable.
 It was only ever a theory that it could be.
 There is a secret tale though, uttered only between outgoing Elder and incoming, and only at the moment of transfer of Eldership, a tale not ever even recorded in writing, that once, long ago, a Forager found herself lost on an unfamiliar path.
 Not knowing where she was or what was happening, she is said to have come upon a portion of the path whereby she perceived a mystical energy and a swirling, porous portal.
 Then she heard men’s voices as if on the Wall’s other side along with a terrible chopping sound of trees being felled.

 It is said however that no one in the Fernglen dared thereafter to attempt to determine if the Forager was telling the truth, and in fact, she apparently Forager recanted her tale before leaving to be planted in Dream.
-And so, this remained an ages-old mystery.
-Best leave well enough alone, new Elders are always advised.
-That likely the long ago Forager’s tale was the product of fatigue or Tree fever.
-We are unto our own forest universe here.
-If anything really does exist beyond it, we are insulated, protected, unfindable.
+And so, this has remained an ages-old mystery.
+Best leave well enough alone, new Elders are ever advised.
+That likely, the long ago Forager’s tale was merely the product of fatigue or Tree fever.
+We are deemed to be unto our own forest universe here.
+If anything really does exist beyond us, we are insulated, protected, unfindable.
 Ours is an inviolable Sanctuary.”

 “But now my daughter has revealed that we may be vulnerable after all.
 And that there is a world that runs parallel to ours through which uninvited guests could pass.”